eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 # 2. Add a deployment registry

-Before projects can be deployed on Kubernetes, you must specify a Docker registry.
+Before projects can be deployed on Kubernetes, you must specify a Docker push registry.
 This example uses Docker Hub.

 1\.
-If it's not already open, navigate to the connection details page, right-click the deployment, and select `Manage Image Registries`:
+Right-click on your remote connection in the Codewind Explorer view, and select `Manage Image Registries`:

 ![Docker Registry](./images/remoteeclipse/connectionSettings.png)

 2\.
-Locate and click `Click Add to create a new registry`:
+Locate and click `Add` to create a new registry:

 ![Open Registry Manager](./images/remoteeclipse/registryManager.png)